ghsinfosec/nistrack/README.md

 There are a lot of resources for NIST-CSF on [their website](https://nist.gov/cyberframework).
 NISTrack is not a replacement for any of those resources!
 So don't skip out on these resources!

 This README will be updated as I build it.
 I'm starting the whole project from zero with no developer experience, so this should be fun...

+## Todo

+- [ ] Fix definition display
+- [ ] Authenticated "dashboard" area
+- [ ] Login/auth mechanism

+More will be added as I think of things.